pixelgalaxies/crescendo/README.md

 # Crescendo
 ### Crescendo is a mobile-first grid framework built with the Flexible Box Layout Module or as you might know it, Flexbox.
 Besides the grid, Crescendo features a few utility/ styling classes for things like jumbotrons and ghost buttons.

-To use Crescendo, just include this link in your head tags: https://pixelgalaxies.github.io/crescendo/crescendo.css
+To use Crescendo, just paste this snippet into you head tags:

+<link type="text/css" rel="stylesheet" href="https://pixelgalaxies.github.io/crescendo/crescendo.css"

 A little demo of Crescendo in action: https://pixelgalaxies.github.io/crescendo/